benthebear/drafts-wordpress/readme.txt

 to add a Button to the Admin-Menü.
 This button contains a link to the Post-Admin selecting only the Drafts.

+Also, the Wordpress' own Recent Drafts Dashboard Widget contained to few Drafts for my needs.
+So this Plugin comes with a Dashboard Widget, that shows a configurable Amount of Drafts.

 == Installation ==